-Summer is nearly upon us and it’s the last chance to have that spring clearance we have all been putting off.
-After the cold winter seasons every single part in and around the house needs refreshment.
-Flats and apartments get cluttered at times just like houses do.
+Summer is nearly upon us, and it’s the last chance to have that spring clearance we have all been putting off.
+After the cold winter seasons, every single part in and around the house needs refreshment.
+Flats and apartments get cluttered at times, just like houses do.
 It is about time to get rid of old and damaged furniture, to clean those piles with not needed household items from the basement or to open some space by disposing all the junk from the shed.

 If you are not in the mood to take all that hassle by yourself, you can hire a house clearance company to deal with it.
-But if you want to do it alone, at least you would like to get an advice from a house clearance specialists.
+But if you want to do it alone, at least you would like to get advice from a house clearance specialist.
 Refer to the following proposals for such specialists who are familiar to you from the big screen.
 They can give you an inspiration to perform the ultimate house clearance.

 The Ultimate House Clearance Specialist – Monica Geller (Courteney Cox) from Friends

 Just think about a “neat freak”, who is comically obsessive about the state of her apartment and loves cleaning.
 A woman who describes the dry cleaner as her Disneyland.
 This is the personality on Monica Geller.
 She categorises her towels into 11 sections, with examples being “Everyday use,” “Fancy,” “Guest,” and “Fancy Guest.”

 She also labels everything from dishes to photographs.
 Her boyfriend Chandler was also able to wake her up by announcing that he “probably won’t spill coffee grounds all over the kitchen floor” when going for a cup of coffee.